If your relationship is stuck in frustrating patterns, and you want to get back on track,

 What I Charge

 Because I believe couples work requires the time to go deeper, I see couples weekly for 90-minute sessions.
+My rate is $150/90 minutes.

-I charge $150 for a 90-minutes session.
 I am committed to making couples therapy accessible to all, therefore I keep half of my spots open for couples who are economically disadvantaged.
 Please ask me about this and let me know what is affordable for you.
 I can also point you towards other low-cost counseling resources.

 How to Contact Me